Employee Benefits Packages for Small Businesses in Canada

 Prescription Drug Coverage

-Prescription drug plans are the most used health benefit.
-Without coverage, employees can face high out-of-pocket costs for necessary medications.
+Prescription drug plans are the most used health benefit, which can reduce costs for necessary medications.
+Insurers use 4 strategies to optimize and control costs:

 • Regular reviews to add cost-effective new drugs